 choirs and ensembles, or school assemblies.
 Ensure all staff are trained and supported in front of classroom delivery style (where appropriate) and aware of how best to provide students with additional support.
-40. Key stakeholders are not fully informed about changes to policies and procedures due to COVID-19, resulting in risks to health 4 3 12 Communications strategies for the following groups are in place: Staff (inc staff at breakfast club and after school activities) Pupils Parents Governors/Trustees Local authority Health services Regional Schools Commissioner Professional associations Other partners Neighbouring schools/EY settings Highways department Parents are communicated with to make sure they know: whether their child will be able to attend from 7th Sept what protective steps you're taking to make the school a low-risk place for their child what you need them to do (such as on drop off and collection) For pupils with SEN, consideration should be given to the use of the individual Re-Integration Plan Y Strategies for communication with stakeholders is in place via: • Emails • School Ping • Letters • Lessons • Phone contact.
-The school will be available for all children to attend from 7 th September.
-Communication sent via letter and if necessary, followed up by with phone calls.
-9 41.
-Pupils who are unable to attend school 4 3 12 School is aware of current guidelines for shielding Υ Staff are aware of the current guidelines 9 because they are complying with clinical and/or public health advice are not receiving • Parents have been provided with clear guidance about acceptable reasons for non-attendance and this is reinforced on a regular basis.
-Y Continued open communication is in place. access to remote education • Parents have been asked to make the school aware of pupils' health conditions and the school has sought to ensure that the appropriate guidance has been acted upon.
-Y Contact parents to see if children will be returning to school.
+40. Key stakeholders are not fully informed about changes to policies and procedures due to COVID-19, resulting in risks to health 4 3 12 Communications strategies for the following groups are in place: Staff (inc staff at breakfast club and after school activities) Pupils Parents Governors/Trustees Local authority Health services Regional Schools Commissioner Professional associations Other partners Neighbouring schools/EY settings Highways department Parents are communicated with to make sure they know: whether their child will be able to attend from 7th Sept what protective steps you're taking to make the school a low-risk place for their child what you need them to do (such as on drop off and collection) For pupils with SEN, consideration should be given to the use of the individual Re-Integration Plan Y Strategies for communication with stakeholders is in place via: 9 41.
+Pupils who are unable to attend school 4 3 12 School is aware of current guidelines for shielding Y Staff are aware of the current guidelines 9 because they are complying with clinical and/or public health advice are not receiving Parents have been provided with clear guidance about acceptable reasons for non-attendance and this is reinforced on a regular basis.
+Y Continued open communication is in place. access to remote education Parents have been asked to make the school aware of pupils' health conditions and the school has sought to ensure that the appropriate guidance has been acted upon. Υ Contact parents to see if children will be returning to school.
 Ensure sufficient staff for administering treatment to diabetic pupils.
 Brief covering staff on health conditions of children they will be teaching and where medication and care plans are kept.
-Parents to be asked to provide information, to enable the school to have a list of children with underlying health issues / shielding. • Schools have a regularly updated register of pupils with underlying health conditions.
+Parents to be asked to provide information, to enable the school to have a list of children with underlying health issues / shielding.
+Schools have a regularly updated register of pupils with underlying health conditions.
 Y In place.
-Risk assessments to be carried out on children who are vulnerable. • Staff are available to ensure pupils at home continue to be provided with remote education Y For small numbers of pupils working from home, class teachers will plan for home learning in line with class work.
+Risk assessments to be carried out on children who are vulnerable.
+Staff are available to ensure pupils at home continue to be provided with remote education Y For small numbers of pupils working from home, class teachers will plan for home learning in line with class work.
 In case of a local lock-down, class teachers will take control of setting of whole-class learning, as previously.
 SLT will monitor individual teachers' workload- as this may differ- and provide time as necessary to complete preparation and feedback for both home and in-school learning.